ServerMod/ToggleTag/README.md

 `console_showtag <steamid>`

 These are not meant to be used directly, they just exist for SCPDiscord integration.
 You can instead just use the default `hidetag` and `showtag` commands.

+## Permissions

+`toggletag.savetag` - Allows players to have their tag status saved, given by default.

+`toggletag.saveoverwatch` - Allows players to have their overwatch status saved, given by default.